 - That the project is core to the activities of the organisation.

 Please see below links to previous awards winners and highly commended projects or initiatives.
 In considering these, please note that categories in previous years were different from this year’s categories and that projects were considered innovative at the time of the attribution of those awards.

-- 2017 winner’s case study: Basing a Work Styles programme around how and where its employees want to work, TELUS Communications introduced the concept of moving information and ideas rather than vehicles.
+- 2017 winner’s case study (Large business): Basing a Work Styles programme around how and where its employees want to work, TELUS Communications introduced the concept of moving information and ideas rather than vehicles.

-- 2015 highly commended case study: Adnams’ finance team went one stage further and developed a carbon footprint for every beer it produced, which helped them to improve their sustainability and identify cost savings.
+- 2015 highly commended case study (Start-up and growing enterprise): Adnams’ finance team went one stage further and developed a carbon footprint for every beer it produced, which helped them to improve their sustainability and identify cost savings.

 - 2014 winner’s case study: Vegware invested in R&D to create new products that would reduce both costs and food packaging waste.

-- 2014 highly commended case study: The Royal Mint found a way to finance the production of new coins by recycling old ones.
+- 2014 highly commended case study (Public and not for profit sectors): The Royal Mint found a way to finance the production of new coins by recycling old ones.